 So Stingy Jack ended up in the dark Netherworld between heaven and hell.
 He asked the Devil to escape the Netherworld, as there was no light to see his way out.
 The Devil gave him an ember from the flames of hell.

 Stingy Jack, who always carried a turnip with him because it was his favourite food, hallowed out the vegetable and placed the ember inside.
 From that day forward, Stingy Jack walked the earth without a resting place.

 When the Irish emigrated to the United States, they took the tradition of carving out turnips with them.
-However, they discovered that pumpkins, which were not available back in Ireland, were bigger and easier to carve.
+However, they discovered that pumpkins, which were not as readily available back in Ireland, were bigger and much easier to carve.
 From then on, they carved pumpkins and not turnips.

 Amazing, I know!